Contract Entitlement: Everything You Need to Know

 - Asset Entitlements: Access to entitlements can change based on location, management levels, work groups, employment, and other factors.
 A high priority should be placed on monitoring the changes that can occur within an organization.
 Preventing an individual’s or even a department’s access to privileged information such as contact information or trade secrets can prevent serious breaches of security.
 For instance, should an employee retain access to customer data after termination, the result could be the loss of clients should that employee find work with a competitor.

 - Contract Entitlements: In practically every case, a contract should include entitlements that are triggered by specific events, whether they are calendar based, such as termination dates, compliance standards, or benchmarks such as sales volumes.
 Provisions should be included for periodic review of terms and the assessment of goal achievement.

 - Service Entitlements: There are two factors that often addressed in the entitlements found in service contracts are either the number of hours a service representative will provide to remedy a situation or the number of visits a representative will make to the client’s premises.
 For instance, if a contract includes training services, the number of hours devoted to training staff, or the number of days of training that will be provided, that information should be clearly defined.
 It’s also a good idea to clarify where and when the training will take place.

 Entitlements play an important role in creating peace of mind with customers.
 It lets them know that you will be there when they need you.
 Learn to use them to your advantage.

 To learn more about contract entitlements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.